Ibandronic acid

 Ibandronic acid is a bisphosphonate medication used in the prevention and treatment of osteoporosis and metastasis-associated skeletal fractures in people with cancer.
 It may also be used to treat hypercalcemia (elevated blood calcium levels).
 It is typically formulated as its sodium salt ibandronate sodium.

+Ibandronate, or ibandronic acid, is primarily used to prevent and treat postmenopausal osteoporosis in women.
+Its U.S. brand name is Boniva, and in contrast to most other bisphosphonate drugs, Ibandronate can be administered both orally and intravenously.

 It was patented in 1986 by Boehringer Mannheim and approved for medical use in 1996.

 Medical uses

 Ibandronate is indicated for the treatment and prevention of osteoporosis in post-menopausal women.
 In May 2003, the US Food and Drug Administration (FDA) approved ibandronate as a daily treatment for post-menopausal osteoporosis.
 The basis for this approval was a three-year, randomized, double-blind, placebo-controlled trial women with post-menopausal osteoporosis.
 Each participant also received daily oral doses of calcium and 400IUs [international units] of vitamin D. At the study's conclusion, both doses significantly reduced the occurrence risk of new vertebral fractures by 50–52 percent when compared to the effects of the placebo drug.

 Ibandronate is efficacious for the prevention of metastasis-related bone fractures in multiple myeloma, breast cancer, and certain other cancers.